-\\\The "Unlimited meals" option includes one meal per service.
+\\\Full meal plan option includes one meal per service.

-Please note: To determine indirect college costs, the State of Michigan recommends that students allocate \$800 for books/supplies and approximately \$972 for travel expenses.
+Please note: To determine indirect college costs, the State of Michigan recommends that students allocate \$800 for books/supplies and approximately \$1,110 for travel expenses.

 Also note: Kuyper College reserves the right to change these costs.
-Some variation may occur depending on course selection, number of credits, housing, and meal plan selection.
+Some variation may occur depending on course selection, number of credit hours, housing, and meal plan selection.